umakantsharmacedcoss/developer-documentation/source/includes/_plugin_permissions.md

      }
 ```

-Addon's can adjust permissions based on other selected permissions in order to prevent 'user error.'
+Plugin's can adjust permissions based on other selected permissions in order to prevent 'user error.'
 For example, if a user has permission to `edit`, then the user also needs permission to `view` whether that was selected in the Role form or not.
-The method `analyzePermissions()`  can be be used for this which gives opportunity to the addon to modify permissions based on other selections before persisting to the database.
+The method `analyzePermissions()`  can be be used for this which gives opportunity to the plugin to modify permissions based on other selections before persisting to the database.

-Sometimes, it may be necessary to re-adjust based on a permission that is outside the addon's control.
-In this case, `analyzePermissions()` can return true and it will be called again after all the permissions have been analyzed by the other bundles and addons.
+Sometimes, it may be necessary to re-adjust based on a permission that is outside the plugin's control.
+In this case, `analyzePermissions()` can return true and it will be called again after all the permissions have been analyzed by the other bundles and plugins.
 In this case, the argument `$isSecondRound` will be true.

 #### Advanced isGranted Logic
 If it is necessary to perform some logic other than simply comparing bits, the permission class can override the parent's `public function isGranted($userPermissions, $name, $level)` and do whatever is necessary for it's own permission levels and individual permissions.

 #### Advanced isSupported Logic
-The same can be applied for the method `isSupported()` which is used to determine if a bundle or addon includes the requested permission and permission level.
+The same can be applied for the method `isSupported()` which is used to determine if a bundle or plugin includes the requested permission and permission level.
 This can also be used to provide BC support.